ibizaman/selfhostblocks/docs/contributing.md

 ## Upstream Changes {#contributing-upstream}

-Along the way, I made quite a few changes to the ubderlying nixpkgs module I'm using.
+One important goal of SHB is to be the smallest amount of code above what is available in [nixpkgs](https://github.com/NixOS/nixpkgs).
+It should be the minimum necessary to make packages available there conform with the contracts.
+This way, there are less chance of breakage when nixpkgs gets updated.
 I intend to upstream to nixpkgs as much of those as makes sense.

 ## Run tests {#contributing-runtests}